As the Mad Fientist, I take it upon myself to analyze common financial advice to determine how it applies to those of us retiring very early in life.

-The media likes to challenge the Safe Withdrawal Rate and warns that “this time is different and if you start withdrawing 4% from your portfolio every year, you’ll be forced to eat cat food before you know it.”
+Many people like to challenge the Safe Withdrawal Rate and warn that “this time is different and if you start withdrawing 4% from your portfolio every year, you’ll be forced to eat cat food before you know it.”

-Fear sells much better than math and reason so ignore mainstream media’s fear-mongering and instead continue reading.
+Fear sells much better than math and reason so ignore the fear-mongering and instead continue reading.

 Disclaimer: It must be said that although this article will show that the SWR is safe, past performance cannot guarantee future outcomes.
 If you’re looking for certainty, you won’t find it here.
 Nothing in life is certain though except for death and…well that’s it.
 Some people say there’s also certainty in “taxes” but since you’re a Mad Fientist reader, that’s not the case ;)